 Bunting’s printed collections

-The whole point of Edward Bunting’s collecting work starting in 1792 was to produce published music books containing the tunes, arranged for domestic performance on the piano.
-In the late 18th and early 19th century, that was the way that any music was normally disseminated, and that seemed to the organisers of the harper’s meeting to be the obvious way to preserve the national music.
+In 1792, Bunting was commissioned to collect and preserve the old Irish music.
+In the late 18th and early 19th century, the normal way of disseminating music was by publishing it arranged for domestic amateur performance on piano or other instruments, and that seemed to the organisers of the harper’s meeting to be the obvious way to preserve the national music.

 There does seem to have been some tension between Bunting’s ideas of the purity and simplicity of the ancient harp music, and the commercial needs of the printers and publishers and the tastes of the cosmopolitan wealthy amateurs who were the purchasers of this kind of book.
-To my mind this is most clearly seen in the 1798 Ancient and Modern Irish Music (not published)..., preserved in ms33(3)&(2), whose simple harp-style basses and settings were abandoned in favour of very Romantic and pianistic arrangements with newly composed English lyrics in the 1809 printed book.
+To my mind this is most clearly seen in the 1798 Ancient and Modern Irish Music (not published)..., preserved in Queen’s University Belfast, Special Collections, MS4/33(3)&(2), which have some simple harp-style basses and settings.
+I think this style of arranging was abandoned in favour of very Romantic and pianistic arrangements with newly composed English lyrics in the 1809 printed book.

 It is also possible to trace changing fashions in music arrangement between the first published volume of 1796 and the last of 1840.
 The first presents music arrangements that are more antiquarian; the last presents much more up-to-date piano arrangements, and the antiquarian angle is moved into a very comprehensive and scholarly introduction.